-Fair Value of Investments
+Emphasis of matter - Fair Value of Investments

-In arriving at our review conclusion, which is not modified, we have considered the adequacy of the disclosures made in Note 2 concerning the valuation of investments.
-The Directors of the General Partner have estimated the fair value of certain investments at \$1,447.6 million (75.9% of the total assets) and \$1,590.3 million (83.1% of total assets) at June 30, 2012 and December 31, 2011, respectively in the absence of readily determinable market value.
-However, because of the inherent uncertainty of the valuation, the estimated value may differ materially from the value that would have been realized had a disposal of the investments been made between a willing buyer and seller.
+In forming our opinion on the financial statements, which is not modified, we have considered the disclosure in notes 2 and 3 AAA Investments, L.P.'s financial statements concerning the valuation of investments.
+The Directors of the Managing Investment Partner have estimated the fair value of the investments that are not publicly traded at \$1,582.0 million (90.9% of total assets) as of December 31, 2012, and \$1,590.3 million (83.1% of total assets) as of December 31, 2011.
+This value has been estimated by the Directors of the Managing Investment Partner in the absence of readily ascertainable market value.
+However, because of the inherent uncertainty of the valuation, the estimated value may differ materially from the value that would have been realised had a disposal of the investments been made between a willing buyer and seller.